 Data Analysis Method

-Recorded data from each individual session were transcribed verbatim, pooled, and subjected to inductive thematic analysis (ITA), according to Braun and Clarke’s (2022) six phases; namely data familiarisation, by transcription and immersive rereading; coding; plus, searching, reviewing, definition and naming of themes, and write-up.
+Recorded data from each individual session were transcribed verbatim, pooled, and subjected to inductive thematic analysis (ITA), according to Braun and Clarke’s (2022) six phases; namelyfamiliarising ourselves with the dataset; coding; generating initial themes; developing and reviewing themes; refining, defining and naming themes; and writing up. .
 ITA is a method designed to identify themes, within characteristically rich qualitative data (Braun and Clarke, 2022), to enable interpretation of facets of the larger research question (Boyatzis, 1998).
 As ITA is data-driven, rather than theoretically-driven (Braun and Clarke, 2022), selection of this inductive, rather than deductive analysis method, was considered appropriate, due to the personalised nature of the current study.
 This approach means data and identified themes remain directly connected (Patton, 1990), irrespective of the study’s questions, or theoretical focus (Braun and Clarke, 2022).
 An inductive thematic analysis approach has been used in previous studies using both Change My Face software (Owen et al., 2019) as well as other piece of research using appearance focussed software (e.g. Williams et al., 2013).
 A critical realist epistemological position underpinned the research.
 Braun and Clarke (2022) report that critical realism is the process of combining ontological realism (the truth) with epistemological relativism (maintaining that it is impossible to access the truth directly).

 Results